robertocasadei/robertocasadei.github.io/cv.md

 ## Software Development

-- I lead the development of [ScaFi](https://scafi.github.io), a Scala-based toolkit for aggregate programming (a paradigm for programming collective adaptive behaviour), comprising a domain-specific language (DSL), tests, simulation, and distribution tools.
+- I led the development of [ScaFi](https://scafi.github.io), a Scala-based toolkit for aggregate programming (a paradigm for programming collective adaptive behaviour), comprising a domain-specific language (DSL), tests, simulation, and distribution tools.

 ## Publications

 Some selected publications follow.
 For the complete list, refer to the [Research section](/research).

+- *Software Engineering for Collective Cyber-Physical Ecosystems*.
+Roberto Casadei et al. ACM TOSEM.
+2025. <https://doi.org/10.1145/3712004>
 - *Macroprogramming: Concepts, State of the Art, and Opportunities of Macroscopic Behaviour Modelling*.
 Roberto Casadei.
 ACM Computing Surveys.
 2023. <https://dl.acm.org/doi/10.1145/3579353>
 - *Engineering collective intelligence at the edge with aggregate processes*.
 Roberto Casadei, Mirko Viroli, Giorgio Audrito, Danilo Pianini, and Ferruccio Damiani.
 Engineering Applications of Artificial Intelligence.
 2021. <https://doi.org/10.1016/j.engappai.2020.104081>
 - *From distributed coordination to field calculus and aggregate computing*.
 Mirko Viroli, Jacob Beal, Ferruccio Damiani, Giorgio Audrito, Roberto Casadei, and Danilo Pianini.
 Journal of Logical and Algebraic Methods in Programming.
 2019.